nao1215/sqly/website/content/shell.md

 sqly:~/sqly(table)$ SELECT * FROM user LIMIT 1;
 ```

 The prompt shows the working directory and the current output mode.
+Tab
-Tab completes SQL keywords, table names, column names, and paths.
-History persists across sessions.
+completes SQL keywords, table names, column names, and paths, and after a
+dot-command it completes that command's arguments: `.dialect m` reaches `mysql`,
+`.mode m` reaches `markdown`.
+History persists across sessions, and records a
+line even when sqly rejected it, so the up-arrow brings it back to be fixed.

 ## Multi-line statements